Norman Smiley

-Norman Anthony Smiley (born 28 February 1965) is an English-American retired professional wrestler who is signed to WWE in a Legends deal and as a trainer for NXT.
-He is best known for his appearances with the Mexican promotion Consejo Mundial de Lucha Libre from 1991 to 1995 and with the American promotion World Championship Wrestling from 1997 to 2001.
+Norman Anthony Smiley (born 28 February 1965) is an English-American retired professional wrestler who is employed by WWE as a trainer for NXT, and signed to a WWE Legends deal.
+He is best known for his appearances with the Mexican promotion Consejo Mundial de Lucha Libre (CMLL) from 1991 to 1995 and with the American promotion World Championship Wrestling (WCW) from 1997 to 2001.
 Championships held by Smiley over the course of his career include the CMLL World Heavyweight Championship and the WCW Hardcore Championship.

 Early life

 Smiley was born in Northampton, England.
 In the early 1970s, his parents divorced and Smiley and his mother emigrated to Miami, Florida.
 Smiley attended Miami Beach Senior High School, where he took part in amateur wrestling and powerlifting.
 He graduated in 1984.

 Professional wrestling career

 Early career (1985–1991)

 Norman Smiley trained under Boris Malenko and Dean Malenko before making his debut in 1985 on the Floridian independent circuit.
 He was originally known as "Black Magic", then as the hated "Lord Henry Norman".
 Smiley wrestled in Japanese shoot-style group the Universal Wrestling Federation in 1988 and 1989.
 In 1990 Smiley competed at the World Championship Wrestling Starrcade '90: Collision Course pay-per-view, teaming with Chris Adams against Konnan and Rey Misterio.